swiftraccoon/sdrtrunk-rdio-api/docs/GETTING_STARTED.md

 When SDRTrunk receives radio transmissions:

 1. SDRTrunk records the audio as an MP3 file
-2. SDRTrunk sends the MP3 and information to your RdioCallsAPI server
+2. SDRTrunk sends the MP3 and information to your sdrtrunk-rdio-api server
 3. Your server saves the MP3 file in `data/audio/`
 4. Your server records all the details in a database
 5. You can view statistics and information through the web interface